 If you have Curb Collection - Important Information

-City ordinance requires that your garbage cart(s) and recycling bin(s) be removed from the curb and placed behind the front line of your building by 7:00 AM the day after garbage collection.
+City ordinance requires that your garbage, recycling and organics carts be removed from the curb and placed behind the front line of your building by 7 a.m. the day after garbage collection.
 Carts not removed will be tagged and a notice will be mailed.

-If compliance with City Ordinance is not met, then we will move your cart(s) and/or recycling bin(s) to a location that is in accordance with City Ordinance.
-You will be charged $12 per cart, on your Utility Bill, for each cart that is moved.
+If compliance with City Ordinance is not met, then we will move your cart(s) to a location that is in accordance with City Ordinance.
+You will be charged $12 per cart, on your utility bill, for each cart that is moved.

 Want Another Cart?